 - Invite a local celebrity to eat breakfast with students such as local athletes, news anchors, school mascot, etc.

 - Plan to serve a special item during NSBW or rename existing menu items with fun and creative names.
 Get students involved by holding school-wide contests and votes on new names and menu ideas.

 - Invite teachers, coaches, the principal or other guest servers to serve breakfast to students.

 - Host a taste test of new breakfast items or easy on-the-go breakfast options such as smoothies.

 - Make morning announcements highlighting the importance of breakfast.

 - Host a family breakfast where parents and siblings can eat together in the cafeteria.

 - Create a healthy breakfast bulletin board in the cafeteria.

-- Bring breakfast into the classroom – for example, during math, work with students to research the number of calories they ate for breakfast this morning and graph the class’ favorite breakfast foods.
+- Bring breakfast into the learning environment – for example, during math, work with students to research the number of calories they ate for breakfast this morning and graph the class’ favorite breakfast foods.

 Promote your school breakfast program and NSBW on your school’s social media pages, school newsletter and to your PTA/PTO to reach parents and the community.